PinkFrosty/DO380-Notes/README.md

      Total number of non-terminated pods targeted by this deployment (their labels match the selector).
 ~~~

+When using `oc exaplain deployment` or another resource you can keep going down by using `.`.
+I considered it the json path. `oc explain deployment.spec.selector`.

 **Extracting Information from a Single Resource**
 ~~~